-- Links students and families with school-based services and critical community services.
-Coordinates crisis services for students and families and serve as a liaison between the home, school and community. - Coordinates and implements 29 truancy intervention programs in CMS.
-Refers students to CMS Legal Department for prosecution as needed. - Provides case management services and social work services to McKinney-Vento students and their families. - Collaborates with many community agency partners to respond to a broad range of student and family needs that impact academic achievement and success adjustment to school. - Consults and collaborates with school administrators, teachers and school-based teams to develop intervention plans and provide support services to students.
+- Conducts home visits to assess individual student and family needs, addresses attendance and truancy concerns, and responds to student, family, school and community needs and concerns. - Links students and families with school-based services and critical community services.
+Coordinates crisis services for students and families and serves as a liaison between the home, school and community. - Coordinates and implements truancy intervention programs.
+Refers students to CMS Legal Department for prosecution as needed. - Provides case management services and social work services to McKinney-Vento students and their families. - Collaborates with many community agency partners to respond to a broad range of student and family needs that impact academic achievement and successful adjustment to school. - Consults and collaborates with school administrators, teachers and school-based teams to assess student needs and develop intervention plans and provide support services to students.